-Unlike most online—and even traditional—history courses, in which students learn parallel to each other, A History of the World’s emphasis on collaboration, conversation, and connection places interaction at the heart of the classroom, both digital and physical.
+Unlike most online—and even traditional—history courses, in which students learn parallel to each other, the GHL's emphasis on collaboration, conversation, and connection places interaction at the heart of the classroom, both digital and physical.
 A network of partner institutions offers the course concurrently, meaning students participate in local classrooms embedded in the larger global whole.
 This blended model, wherein students use an online platform to watch lectures and interact with distant peers, and meet with local colleagues for in-person discussions and assignments, increases the time students are able to spend working with and learning from each other.

 Global Learning in a Global Classroom

 The use of digital technologies allows for collaboration across oceans, borders, and time zones.
 By partnering with institutions of higher education in Africa, Europe, Latin America, the Middle East, and Southeast Asia, the GHL welcomes the world into the classroom.
 As students work with their local peers in both courses, they rely on their counterparts around the world to teach them about other topics and sources.
 Interdependence is built into the class structure, and students are encouraged to see their peers, near and far, as contributors to the program's growing reservoir of shared knowledge.
 The many perspectives that students bring to the classroom, and the narratives they study and create with each other, both enrich learners’ experience in the class and suggest possibilities for global histories that are more polyphonic, dialogic, and decentered.